Hormel Nature Center Staff

 Favorite Food: I am fed a diet of Nutritional Sticks and Shrimp, but Shrimp is my favorite.
 FUN FACT about our Blanding's Turtle: I am a super rare turtle, so rare that our Naturalists had to get a permit to hire me!
 I've been at the Nature Center ever since I was little; when I first got here, I could fit in the palm of our Directors hand!
 Why am I so rare?
 Habitat destruction and fragmentation make it hard for us to survive.
 We also have a hard time crossing the road and often get squished.
 Protecting land like the Nature Center does helps animals like me have room to roam! |

-Fox Snakes - Educational Reptiles
+Fox Snake - Educational Reptiles

-Favorite Food: Our Naturalists feed us mice when its time for us to eat.
-We like to swallow them whole!
-Favorite Plants: We love forested areas, particularly near a river.
-That's where we can camouflage the best!
-FUN FACT about Fox Snakes: We've been handled all of ours lives.
-I know we might look scary to you, but we love meeting new people and showing visitors that we are a lot nicer than we might look!
-That's why we're so good at our jobs. |
+Favorite Food: Our Naturalists feed me mice when its time for me to eat.
+I like to swallow them whole!
+Favorite Plants: I love forested areas, particularly near a river.
+That's where I can camouflage the best!
+FUN FACT about Fox Snake: I've been handled all of my life.
+I know I might look scary to you, but I love meeting new people and showing visitors that I am a lot nicer than I might look!
+That's why I'm so good at my job. |

 Russel the Monkeyface Mussel - Educational Shellfish